MyEtherWallet/etherwallet/README.md

-# etherwallet

 ## Official link: https://www.myetherwallet.com - now with SSL!
 Content of myetherwallet.com is hosted in github, which will gurantee the validity of the source code.

-### About EtherWallet
+### MyEtherWallet

-EtherWallet is an open source, javascript, client-side tool for generating Ether wallets.
-It was created by [kvhnuke](https://github.com/kvhnuke) and [tayvano](https://github.com/tayvano) aka [insomniasexx](https://www.reddit.com/user/insomniasexx).
+MyEtherWallet is an open source, javascript, client-side tool for generating Ether wallets.
+It was created, and is maintained, by [kvhnuke](https://github.com/kvhnuke) and [tayvano](https://github.com/tayvano) aka [insomniasexx](https://www.reddit.com/user/insomniasexx).

 - Official link: https://www.myetherwallet.com - now with SSL!
 Content of myetherwallet.com is hosted in github, which will gurantee the validity of the source code.
 - Original, non-SSL link: http://kvhnuke.github.io/etherwallet/
 - [original reddit thread](https://www.reddit.com/r/ethereum/comments/3gkknd/ether_wallet_generator_for_now/)

+### Purpose

-It was created because many users were having immense trouble setting up the ethereum client on their computers.
+MyEtherWallet was created because many users were having immense trouble setting up the ethereum client on their computers.
 Therefore, we am planning to implement following features to the browser-based wallet.
 - Bulk generate wallets
 - Import client wallet files and presale wallet files.
 - Generate transactions from the imported wallet files